 Ranjeet: He gave the otherwise ignored sidekicks a standing in Bollywood.
 Ranjeet often played the womaniser, and the viewers loved to hate him.

 Kader Khan: This multi-talented Khan has done all kinds of roles - outright negative, bad man with funny shades and the henchman - and has rarely disappointed

-On Ajit Khan's birth anniversary, we pay tribute to the Bollywood actors who have inspired fear and awe in minds of audiences over the years with their portrayal as iconic villains in Bollywood films...
+On Shakti Kapoor's birthday, we take a look at Bollywood actors who have inspired fear and awe in the minds of audiences over the years with their portrayal as iconic villains in Bollywood films...